 2. Add your video within the stream menu

-After you’ve added your video, you now need to tick the "Use a subtitle file" box and click browse to find and import your SRT file.
+After you’ve added your video, tick the Use a subtitle file box and click Browse to find and import your SRT file.

 4. Add stream output file destination

 Next you need to create the output location for your new video file.
 To do so, select File in the dropdown menu and tap the Add button next to it.

 Now, a File tab will open up and you’ll have to name that file whatever you want to call it.
 Don’t forget to make sure you add the “.mp4” extension to the end of your filename.

 In the transcoding options section, make sure you tick the Activate Transcoding box.
 Then click on the spanner icon next to the dropdown menu.